Dream Home: Plot

 In Hong Kong, Cheng Lai-sheung (Josie Ho) works two jobs with the hope of earning enough money to buy her own apartment with a view of the Victoria Harbour.
 In mixed chronological order, we see scenes from Lai-sheung's past.
 In her childhood, her family and friends are evicted from their low-rent housing so that developers can build expensive flats.
 Later in life, she vows to buy her mother and father a new apartment, but is unable to fulfill her promise before her mother dies.
 When her father becomes ill with mesothelioma, she begins searching in earnest for a new place.
 She has an obsession for the Victoria Bay No. 1 high-rise address, originating in a childhood vow that she would one day buy a flat near the harbor.
 The vow was aimed at preventing her grandfather from having to walk there and back on a daily basis.

 The bank will only give her a 70% mortgage and payments would reach over $15,000.
 Unfortunately, because of an oversight in declaring her father's medical history, she no longer has insurance to pay for his expensive treatment and has to take a second job.
 After Lai-sheung does save enough for a down-payment, her father's medical bills become excessive.
 When she asks her married lover for a loan to cover these, he refuses.

 One night her father has trouble breathing.
 Instead of giving him his oxygen, Lai-sheung allows him to die.
 The insurance payment now adds enough money to her current savings to purchase her dream flat.
 On her way to finalize the purchase, there is a hike in the stock market that makes the owners decide to raise the price.
 This sends Lai-sheung into a frenzy, where she goes to the flats and attacks people who live and work there.
 She kills them with low-tech, household items.
 During the course of the final killings, the police arrive at the flat, demanding entry.
 A struggle ensues during which both officers are killed.

 Returning to her day job, Lai-sheung receives a call from her agent saying that the owners of the flat she wishes to buy are willing to sell after all.
 Lai-sheung suggests that they might want to sell for a lower price, since there were eleven murders in the building the previous evening.
-That night, Lai-sheung's lover comes around to pick her up, but she turns her back on him and walks away.
-She had decided to end their relationship.
+That night, Lai-sheung's lover comes around to pick her up, but she turns her back on him and walks away, having decided to end their relationship.
 The film concludes with Lai-sheung staring out at the harbor as newscasts discuss how America's worsening subprime mortgage crisis is beginning to have global repercussions.